How to Measure SEO Success: The Metrics That Actually Matter

 Fix this by reviewing the search queries driving traffic to each page.
 Does your content actually answer what people are searching for?

-6. Core Web Vitals (Monthly)
+6. Core Web Vitals (monthly)

 Google uses three performance metrics as ranking signals: